 What Happens If You Buy the Dips Every Day

 Long-term investors have confidence in the future of the stock market.
-Whether that feel-good feeling stems from patriotism, past stock-market history, or the rumblings of respected names in the investment world makes little difference The bottom line is that their investment dollars are always at work.
+Whether that feel-good vibe stems from patriotism, past stock-market history, or the rumblings of respected names in the investment world makes little difference.
+The bottom line is that their investment dollars are always at work.

 They know better than to try to time the market by guessing when the stock market will reach a top or bottom.
 They hold for the long-term and add to their investments when a market decline provides a buying opportunity.

 Traders and shorter-term investors do not think that way.
 They do not have the luxury of buying into market declines because they are not concerned with where the stocks will be trading several years from now.

 They are only concerned with whether the market (i.e., the price of their specific investment) will rally or decline over the near term (perhaps 1-3 days to two weeks).
 Thus, the thought of "buying the dip" is not in their repertoire of investment strategies—unless they get a specific buy signal from one of their technical indicators.

 Rather than describing the specific situation that obtains for s specific falling stock market, let's talk about any time that the market is declining after a substantial rally.
 Assume that you admit that you cannot predict the future and that you do not know whether current conditions represent:

 - The start of a very short-term crash